cheshire137/spotty-features/README.md

 Create
 [a Spotify application](https://developer.spotify.com/my-applications) and copy your app's client ID to src/public/config.json.
+Add `http://localhost:3000/auth` as a redirect URI in your Spotify app.

 ```bash
 brew update